Master of Science in Biomedical Sciences

 Credits: 2

-This second course of the three-course series is designed to instruct the learner in the process of developing and completing an applied project.
-The applied project will be designed to target a problem in either healthcare practice or the healthcare professional sphere.
-During the capstone course sequence, the learner will work closely with their faculty advisor as they progress from conceptualization to completion of the applied project.
+This second course of the three-course series is designed to instruct the learner in the overarching tenants of medical professionalism essential to PA practice.
+The applied project will be introduced, and the learner will build the necessary background knowledge to successfully create an innovative health intervention project.
+During the capstone course sequence, the learner will work closely with their faculty advisor as they progress from conceptualization to completion of the applied project in Capstone III.

 MSBS 5960 – Capstone III